NerdBowl/nerd-bowl-vault/40_Robert/coding/Dates and Times.md

 Timekeeping is fundamentally messy because we are attempting to force the fractional, and fluctuating motion of celestial bodies into the rigid, integer-based logic of our calendars and clocks.

-To navigate this complexity effectively, you should adopt the following mental model. **Separate the instant from the label** an event happens at one specific, absolute, moment in the universe (Physics).
+To navigate this complexity effectively, you should adopt the following mental model. **Separate the instant from the label**.
+An event happens at one specific, absolute, moment in the universe (Physics).
 A date and time are merely a "label" for that moment based on human rules and locations (Politics).
 ISO8601 is the standard for unambiguous labels.